Jesse Jackson Jr.: 2009 U.S. Senate seat

 In 2009, Jackson was named one of the 15 most corrupt members of Congress by the liberal Citizens for Responsibility and Ethics in Washington for his role in the scandal.
 On September 21, 2010, Jackson addressed a claim by businessman Raghuveer Nayak to the FBI that Jackson purchased plane tickets for a woman Nayak identified as a "social acquaintance" of Jackson, "The reference to a social acquaintance is a private and personal matter between me and my wife that was handled some time ago," Jackson said.
 "I ask that you respect our privacy."

 In September 2010, fundraiser Nayak was mentioned in the press as having been an alleged go between for Jackson and Blagojevich with the message that Jackson would help Blagojevich raise $6 million in exchange for the Senate appointment.
 The allegations became the subject of a Congressional ethics investigation.

+2026 U.S. House election

+On October 6, 2025, Jackson Jr. announced his intent to run for Illinois's 2nd congressional district seat in the 2026 election.
+The seat is vacant due to Robin Kelly opting to run for the U.S. Senate seat currently occupied by Dick Durbin, who is retiring at the end of his term.
+On March 17, 2026, Jackson lost to Donna Miller.

 Author

 In December 1999, he co-authored It's About the Money: How You Can Get Out of Debt, Build Wealth, and Achieve Your Financial Dreams.
 The book is a self-help book with directions for achieving personal financial independence.
 The book is targeted toward people of limited means.
 In the fall of 2001, he co-authored Legal Lynching: The Death Penalty and America's Future, also known as Legal Lynching II.
 With coauthors, Rev. Jesse Jackson, Jackson Jr., and Bruce Shapiro, the anti-death penalty voice was heard very publicly.
 The book was published, at a time when public opposition to the death penalty was at a historically high level, by two of America's most prominent civil rights leaders.
 It was a follow-up to Legal Lynching: Racism, Injustice and the Death Penalty, which was released in 1996 by Jackson Sr. In 2001, Jackson Jr. authored A More Perfect Union: Advancing New American Rights, with his press secretary, Frank Watkins.
 The book outlines his moral and political philosophies, and it provides an autobiographical sketch.
 It provides analysis on the link between race and economics from colonial America to the present with a vision for the future.
 In addition to the analysis, it provides eight proposed constitutional amendments that Jackson sees as essential to pursuit of broader social and economic opportunity.
 Since the publication of this book, Jackson has refined these and formally proposed these constitutional amendments.